 § 160.05 Definitions Ratification The act of approving an unauthorized commitment by an official who has the delegated procurement authority to do so.
 The approval of an unauthorized commitment or act results in the act being given effect as if originally authorized.
-It is not a desirable method of procurement, because it is not consistent with the judiciary's policies and procedures, and may result in punitive action against the person(s) who committed the unauthorized act.
+It is not a desirable method of procurement, because it is not in accordance with the judiciary's policies and procedures, and may result in punitive action against the person(s) who committed the unauthorized act.
 The only judiciary employees who may bind the judiciary are contracting officers, including purchase cardholders, acting within the limits of their delegated authority.

+Unauthorized Commitment

-Unauthorized Commitment An agreement that is not binding, solely because the judiciary representative who made it lacked the procurement authority to enter into that agreement on behalf of the judiciary.
-Note: Employee reimbursements made under the authority of Guide, Vol. 13, § 430.10 (Reimbursement for Authorized Emergency Purchases) are not considered unauthorized commitments and are not subject to the ratification procedures described below.
+An agreement that is not binding, solely because the judiciary representative who made it lacked the procurement authority to enter into that agreement on behalf of the judiciary.
+Note: Employee reimbursements made under the authority of Guide, Vol 13, § 420.15(d) (Obligation for Goods or Services) are not considered unauthorized commitments and are not subject to the ratification procedures described below.